 Capacity building: Each service that contains a capacity building element will indicate this tag.
-Readers will find capacity building services throughout the Catalogue addressing various challenges, as well as specific capacity building offerings in Section II - I. These services can be delivered in a tailored way considering the diversified needs of countries and cities around the world.
+Readers will find capacity building services throughout the Catalogue addressing various challenges, as well as specific capacity building offerings in Section II - I. 'Capacity-building'.
+These services can be delivered in a tailored way considering the diversified needs of countries and cities around the world.
 UN-Habitat can mobilize its global and regional expertise for direct assistance or implement jointly with a broad network of global and local partners.
-UN-Habitat is also expanding its strategic partnerships with other United Nations agencies for a stronger One UN approach.
+UN-Habitat is also expanding its strategic partnerships with other United Nations agencies for a stronger 'One UN' approach.
 Lastly, in line with UN-Habitat's capacity development strategy, UN-Habitat is focusing increasingly on knowledge transfer by offering its services online, combining online learning with help-desk functions.
-Meeting this moment Sustainable urbanization in the COVID-19 context This Catalogue comes during the unprecedented global challenge of the COVID-19 pandemic.
-Many governments have recognized the importance of using COVID-19 response and recovery efforts to mobilize progress toward achieving the SDGs and sustainable, circular economies.
-Additionally, the pandemic has exacerbated and brought into sharp focus a range of systemic urbanization challenges and spatial inequalities which affect the health and socio-economic impacts of COVID-19 highlighting the importance of sustainable integrated and inclusive urban development.
-The services offered in this Catalogue can contribute to better preparedness and increased resilience against multiple hazards, such as future pandemics or the climate emergency.
-Services and products with specific relevance to COVID-19 are tagged throughout the document.
-During this unprecedented period, UN-Habitat understands the unique concerns and constraints that governments, donors and other urban stakeholders face.
-Nearly every service and support can be offered remotely using a variety of online tools and methods.
-Please do not hesitate to contact us in order to discuss how best to meet your needs during this time.
-Tailor-made solutions UN-Habitat is here to support a better, sustainable urban future that leaves no one and no place behind.
-Please do not hesitate to reach out to UN-Habitat for further information about any of these services and to discuss how UN-Habitat can tailor a solution to your specific challenges, needs, timeline and goals.
-We can be reached at: UNHabitat-GSD@un.org.
+What's new in the 2022 edition?